marioy47/blog-posts/gatsby-github-pages-part-1/index.md

 ## So what is Gatsby?

-Well, [Gatsby](https://gatsbyjs.org) is a static content generator much like [Jekyll](https://jekyllrb.com/) and [Hugo](https://gohugo.io) but written in JavaScript.
+Well, [Gatsby](https://gatsbyjs.org) is a static content generator much like [Jekyll](https://jekyllrb.com/) and [Hugo](https://gohugo.io) but written in JavaScript and with a few added beneffits (more on that latter).

 _Static Content Generator_ means that **Gatsby** takes a bunch of files written in languages like PHP, Ruby, ES6, Markdown, etc. And _compiles_ them into HTML and Vanilla Javascript.
 Which is great, because there is nothing more performant that plain old html.

 Gatsby **compiles** your JavaScript _scripts_ and Markdown files into HTML.
 So you can have **reusable components**, like headers, footers, sidebars, sliders, etc. That can be re-used throughout your site but without the need of a dynamic content management system.

-What sets Gatsby apart is that is written in JavaScript and uses using React for its components!
+What sets Gatsby apart is that is written in JavaScript using React for its components!.
 This means that your reusable components can (and have to) be React Components.

+Also, gatsby compiles and composes the resulting HTML in a way that is friendly with search engines, and that the JavaScript is included in a way that degrades or upgrades depending on the browser.

 > Remember, your components are written in React (JSX) but compiled and render on the server.

 ## Setup Development

-I know I said that `node` and `npm` are pre-requisites, but in case you are looking for a quick script on how to install it, here are the step to do it using [Homebrew](https://brew.sh)
+I know I said that `node` and `npm` are pre-requisites, but in case you are looking for a quick script on how to install it, here are the step to do it using [Homebrew](https://brew.sh) on a Mac.

 ```bash
 brew update